 - They inhabit the alpine and subalpine zones at the altitude of 9,800 to 14,800 feet (3,000 to 4,500 meters).

-- In the summer season, snow leopards usually live above the tree line in rocky regions and mountainous grasslands at the elevation from 8,900 to 19,700 feet (2,700 to 6,000 meters).
+- In the summer season, snow leopards usually live above the tree line in rocky regions and mountainous grasslands at an elevation from 8,900 to 19,700 feet (2,700 to 6,000 meters).

 - In the winter season, they come down to the forest region found relatively at lower elevations of about 3,900 to 6,600 feet (1,200 to 2,000 meters).